gaverhae/blog/haskell-programming-from-first-principles/README.md

-# Reading notes for Haskell Programming from First Principles
+# Haskell Programming from First Principles

 My notes (mostly code) on reading [Haskell Programming from First Principles](http://haskellbook.com).
 This is mostly a backup for myself; if you